nyvyn/nyvyn.github.io/_pages/about.markdown

 permalink: /about.html
 ---

-I'm passionate about technology and the practical applicatioon of AI.
+I'm passionate about technology and the practical application of AI.
 I also love spending time with my family, snowboarding in the winters, martial arts, writing, and cycling all year round.